-From the end of March 2020, all employees of the Company worked from home.
-The Company has always had a flexible approach to working and many employees had already been set up to work from home.
-As a result, the move to all employees working from home was relatively seamless and Company was able to continue to support customers.
-The Company provided equipment for employees and provided practical support to look after employees' health and wellbeing, including increased flexibility as required.
+For large parts of 2021, employees of the Company worked from home.
+The Company continued to provide equipment for employees and provided practical support to look after employees' health and wellbeing, including increased flexibility as required.

-The Company was aware of the financial strain Covid-19 placed on a number of individual customers.
-Within two months after the global pandemic had been announced, the Company introduced payment flexibility options for customers to enable customers to reduce premiums or have a premium holiday and continue to be insured.

-As a provider of life insurance products, the Company has seen an increase in claims from Covid-19 both on Individual Protection and Group Protection.
-The Company expects a further spike in claims in Q1 2021 but expects Covid-19 claims to reduce during the rest of 2021 with the vaccine rollout in the United Kingdom.
+The Company retained payment flexibility options for customers introduced during 2020 in order to enable customers to reduce premiums or have a premium holiday and continue to be insured.
+As a provider of life insurance products, the Company saw an increase in claims from Covid-19 both on Individual Protection and Group Protection.

 The Covid-19 outbreak initially led to a fall in interest rates and then further volatility in yields during the year.
+Rates remained volatile over 2021, particularly during the initial period of the Omicron variant's predominance.
 Over the past few years, the Company has taken steps to reduce its exposure to yield volatility through the use of reinsurance and interest rate hedging.
 As a result, the Company has been able to maintain a strong solvency position throughout the year.
 The Company continues to monitor the risks from Covid-19 on an ongoing basis and has ensured there remains a strong cash position, low level of debtors and strong solvency and liquidity position.